0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/get-claims.md

       ));
    }
 ```
-This function returns a list of `Claim Entities` based on some pre-defined criteria or filters.
+This function returns a list of `Claim Entities` (claim objects)based on some pre-defined criteria or filters.

 ## To Get Claims by Ids: `getClaimsByIds`